ray-project/ray/doc/source/tune-distributed.rst

         scheduling:
           - preemptible: true

 Spot instances may be removed suddenly while trials are still running.
-You can easily mitigate the effects of this by preserving the progress of your model training through checkpointing - The easiest way to do this is to subclass the pre-defined ``Trainable`` class and implement ``_save``, and ``_restore`` abstract methods, as seen in `this example <https://github.com/ray-project/ray/blob/master/python/ray/tune/examples/hyperband_example.py>`__.
+Often times this may be difficult to deal with when using other distributed hyperparameter optimization frameworks.
+Tune allows users to mitigate the effects of this by preserving the progress of your model training through checkpointing.
+The easiest way to do this is to subclass the pre-defined ``Trainable`` class and implement ``_save``, and ``_restore`` abstract methods, as seen in `this example <https://github.com/ray-project/ray/blob/master/python/ray/tune/examples/hyperband_example.py>`__.
 See the `Checkpointing <tune-checkpointing.html>`__ page for more details.

+You can also specify ``tune.run(upload_dir=...)`` to sync results with a cloud storage like S3, persisting results in case you want to start and stop your cluster automatically.

 Common Commands
 ---------------